-Target Operation Function Acquisition pop-up menu Make setting in the dialog box opened by clicking on the Configures trace acquisition option/toolbar button menu option or toolbar button parameters.
+Target Operation Function Acquisition pop-up menu option/toolbar Make setting in the dialog box opened by Configures trace acquisition parameters. button clicking on the menu option or toolbar button

-15.5.2.24 Configuration dialog box
+15.5.2.22 Configuration dialog box

 While a macro is being recorded, the following operation will be recorded into a macro file.